Genoa City Guide

 Getting In and Out

-Genoa is well-connected by air and rail, making it a seamless stop on any Italian itinerary.
-Genoa Cristoforo Colombo Airport (GOA) sits on an artificial peninsula just 7 kilometers west of the city center.
-Travelers can easily reach the heart of Genoa via the Volabus shuttle, which links the terminal to the major rail hubs in about 30 minutes.
-The airport is served by several carriers, including ITA Airways, Lufthansa, KLM, and Vueling, offering direct connections to European hubs like Rome, London, and Munich.
+Genoa is primarily served by the Genoa Cristoforo Colombo Airport (GOA), situated on an artificial peninsula about 7 kilometers west of the city center.
+Reaching the heart of the city is straightforward via the Volabus shuttle, which connects the terminal to the main railway stations in approximately 30 minutes, or by taxi for a quicker transfer.
+Major carriers like ITA Airways, Lufthansa, and KLM, along with budget airlines such as Ryanair and Volotea, provide frequent connections to major European hubs and domestic destinations.

 Shopping